WHAT IS BRUINCAST?

 WHERE DO I GET MORE INFORMATION ABOUT BRUINCAST?

-Please email us at firstname.lastname@example.org.
-We’re happy to answer any questions you might have.
+Please email us at firstname.lastname@example.org and we’ll answer any questions you might have.